I read the emails at the break, and I know, I know, I'm not taking enough calls.

 George Brett wants to be Mitch Rapp.

-And uh, well, we don't know for sure.
+And well, we don't know for sure.

-What about me, Brett asks asked Vince?
+What about me, Brett asks, asked Vince.

-You're great athlete with.
+You're a great athlete.

 Vince, I got something to tell you.

-I went out and I talked to James Patterson, local author, lives here in Palm Beach, Russia introduced me to him.
+I went out and I talked to James Patterson, a local author who lives here in Palm Beach.

-Uh, get this headline.
+Get this headline.

 White House to begin push on immigration overhaul in 2010.